svalinn/parastell/README.md

 ## ParaStell
 Parametric 3-D CAD modeling toolset for stellarator fusion devices.
 This open-source Python package uses plasma equilibrium VMEC data and CadQuery to model in-vessel components of varying thickness in low-fidelity from a user-specified radial build.
-Furthermore, coil filament point-locus data corresponding to VMEC data and Coreform Cubit are used to model magnet coils of user-specified cross-section.
+Furthermore, coil filament point-locus data and Coreform Cubit are used to model magnet coils of user-specified cross-section.
 Additional neutronics support includes the use of VMEC data and MOAB to generate tetrahedral neutron source definitions and Coreform Cubit to generate DAGMC geometries for use in Monte Carlo radiation transport software.

 ## Dependencies
 ParaStell depends on: